 2. Life Insurance

-The only thing about that is that hopefully you don’t die before reaching old age.
+The only thing about that is that hopefully, you don’t die before reaching old age.
 Having life insurance will prevent your loved ones from gathering pennies to bury you, pay your family’s outstanding debts, getting your kids through college, or even as simple as buying groceries.

 Another great thing about being an insured millennial is that this type of insurance costs between $20-$40 a month for an insurable amount of up to $500,000.
 Much like health insurance, your prices are going to vary depending on health condition and habits.

-3. Disability Insurance (long and short therm)
+3. Disability Insurance (long and short term)

 Most employers provide this short term disability insurance at zero to low cost.
-The stipulations however might only cover you for a couple days or weeks.
+The stipulations, however, might only cover you for a couple days or weeks.

 4. Renters/Home Insurance

-There is nothing more sad and annoying then losing your valuables in a fire, flood, or theft.
+There is nothing more sad and annoying than losing your valuables in a fire, flood, or theft.
 Living in Austin, Texas the flood danger is constant.
 And ever since I have been renting, which is my whole adult life, I have always purchased renter’s insurance.

 Other times, things out of your control happen, like maybe a pipe in your apartment busted (happened to the guy living below our apartment) now you might not have to wait for your complex to cough up the bill.